DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 ### The more significant enemies
 - For the vast majority of enemies, the time to kill is extremely quick.
 - Also, once trapped in a melee combo, enemies are virtually useless.
+- However, some enemies pose more of a threat
+#### Armored Enemies
+- One of the most common ways Hades ramps up the difficulty of specific enemies is by adding armor to them.
+- Armor makes it so that the enemies no longer flinch, and it also increases their health pool, which essentially eliminates the two issues listed above.
+- Once an enemy loses their armor, they lose